Covid 19 coronavirus: New Zealand's Olympic and Paralympic athletes support Games postponement

 "Para athletes told us that an early decision is critical to best ensure the wellbeing of all athletes throughout New Zealand.
 It is imperative that this decision is made quickly to provide certainty."

-New Zealand Athlete Commission member Sarah Cowley-Ross said New Zealand athletes were adaptable and determined and she had every confidence they could meet the challenges ahead.
+New Zealand Athletes' Commission member Sarah Cowley-Ross said New Zealand athletes were adaptable and determined and she had every confidence they could meet the challenges ahead.

 "As the New Zealand Olympic Committee's Athletes' Commission, and on behalf of New Zealand's Olympic athletes, we are asking the IOC to immediately confirm a postponement, using the following four weeks to clarify details.